codeBelt/generate-template-files/README.md

 [![NPM version][npm-img]][npm-url] [![Downloads][downloads-img]][npm-url]

-A generator to create custom template files for all the boilerplate code you need to create over and over.
+A generator to create custom template files for all your boilerplate, scaffolding, skeleton, templating code that you need to create over and over again.

 ## Install